SovnSkyrim/Aldrnari/Modified Gameplay.md

 Check out the [modpage](https://www.nexusmods.com/skyrimspecialedition/mods/14890) if you wanna dive deeper into it.
 But keep in mind the mod's obtention of the spells and shouts are behind the perk, a specificity of the list!

-## Visuals - Atmosphere
+## Visuals - Atmosphere and Weathers
-### The 2 Options - Explications

-The list uses [NLA](https://www.nexusmods.com/skyrimspecialedition/mods/43166) as the weather mod.
-This choice shows a want of a bright, cold, atmospheric feeling, more on the realistic side of ENBs.

-It was chosen over the usual Cathedral Weathers or Obsidian Weathers because I did not want something geared toward fantasy, but that doesn't mean there isn't another option.

-I also tested a more dark fantasy feel with [Apex Somber](https://www.nexusmods.com/skyrimspecialedition/mods/41598) which gave an unique look.

-Before downloading anything, keep in mind all the ENBs have been manually tweaked by me to give an even better feeling than their base options.
-They are located under ``Installation Folder\ENBs``.
-Simply drag and drop the files to the **Stock Game Folder within the Installation folder** although I would suggest you read the following parts to get more information on which to choose.

-ENBs being the most impactful part of the list, textures were chosen to have a more realistic approach of Skyrim, especially weapons and armors (that got total overhauls instead of simple texture upscales).
-I tried to have the best texture, nifs, alpha etc.. for the item in question; almost everything that is smaller than your hand will be 1K, swords and armors are 2K, and architecture and elements larger than you are 4K.
-What makes the list heavy is mostly the added items in the worldpsace, not the choice of textures; it is also the high LODs used.

-Because yes using 4K textures when playing at 1080p, when the mesh is wide, allows the rendered object to not appear blurry.
-Dragons and mountains are the first examples that come to mind.

-### Visuals - fnenb / Pacific Blue

-Those 2 ENBS are on the bright side.
-- **[fnenb](https://www.nexusmods.com/skyrimspecialedition/mods/43998)** is more of a screenarchery ENB, it isn't good at every single moment, but it is so infrequent that I love it.
-It's lights are less blinding than the second enb but it is [brighter](https://cdn.discordapp.com/attachments/761564792766726194/868966326566273095/unknown.png).
-It is made by Foxnne.
-- **[Pacific Blue](https://www.nexusmods.com/skyrimspecialedition/mods/44542)** is more clear than bright.
-That's where the difference is, but its lights are blinding a bit more, like [this](https://cdn.discordapp.com/attachments/761564792766726194/869238390468521984/unknown.png) and it uses a filmic lens, like a real camera.
-It is made by FOSSTEN

-Both of those enbs have a realistic vibe which is what the list aims at.

-### Visuals - Apex Somber

-**[Apex Somber ENB](https://www.nexusmods.com/skyrimspecialedition/mods/41598)** by Digital Dreams has been a long time favourite of mine, for longer than the 2 above.
-It changes the world into a [more grayscale shade](https://cdn.discordapp.com/attachments/761564792766726194/869559862479183922/unknown.png) while still being [bright](https://cdn.discordapp.com/attachments/761564792766726194/869564077586931772/unknown.png).
-It really has a unique vibe and its interiors are [insanely dark](https://cdn.discordapp.com/attachments/761564792766726194/869560649892642846/unknown.png).
-In a dungeon, it really makes you think twice on where to go.

-### Visuals - Other Enbs?

-Those are the recommended ENBs, and the only ones I know that fit the Weather/Lighting mod used in Aldrnari.
-You are free to try anything else on Nexus, but keep in mind the screenshots from the modpage won't match what you have in game because we use **[NLA](https://www.nexusmods.com/skyrimspecialedition/mods/43166)** and **[Lux](https://www.nexusmods.com/skyrimspecialedition/mods/43158)** if the mod specifically stipulates that it is for another Weather/Lighting combo.
+### Welcome to NAT.ENB III

+NAT.ENB is l00ping's last work, it is an extremely varied weather.
+It is made to be as customizable as possible for ENBs and comes with a decent one (reminder, it's a Weather+ENB Combo).
+By default NAT III isn't the greatest looking but still holds up against modern ENBs.

+It shines most when replacing it with l00Ping's photography suite ***[PRT XII - PhotoRealistic Tamriel 12](https://www.nexusmods.com/skyrimspecialedition/mods/4743)*** and it becomes, in my opinion, the best ENB currently released.
+It does everything, and it's preset selection shows it.
+All the available presets are in the "ENBs" folder in the installation folder, pick one, see if you like, uninstall, if you don't like, repeat. *It's really that simple.*

+My favourite preset?
+GrittyReality.

+If you're into tailoring your graphics, this ENB is made for you, go read it's modpage, you'll be able to reach summits you never could never imagine.

 ### Visuals - City Overhauls

 - Base is [JK's Lite](https://www.nexusmods.com/skyrim/mods/71018) for most cities.
 On top of that, we use [Civil War Checkpoints](https://www.nexusmods.com/skyrimspecialedition/mods/17364) so the world looks really at war.
 - Riverwood has [Galaxy's Riverwood](https://www.nexusmods.com/skyrimspecialedition/mods/46360) and [Riverwood Flowering](https://www.nexusmods.com/skyrimspecialedition/mods/39229), it gives it a unique and cheerful look.
-- [Cities of the North: Dawnstar](https://www.nexusmods.com/skyrimspecialedition/mods/28952), [Cities of the North: Morthal](https://www.nexusmods.com/skyrimspecialedition/mods/34168) and [Cities of the North: Winterhold](https://www.nexusmods.com/skyrimspecialedition/mods/40088) give those cities a really unique and Nordic atmosphere.
+- [Cities of the North: Dawnstar](https://www.nexusmods.com/skyrimspecialedition/mods/28952), [Cities of the North: Falkreath](https://www.nexusmods.com/skyrimspecialedition/mods/56731) , [Cities of the North: Morthal](https://www.nexusmods.com/skyrimspecialedition/mods/34168) and [Cities of the North: Winterhold](https://www.nexusmods.com/skyrimspecialedition/mods/40088) give those cities a really unique and Nordic atmosphere.
 - Whiterun is now real fortified place thanks to [Fortified Whiterun](https://www.nexusmods.com/skyrimspecialedition/mods/40094).
 It also has a lot of hand-placed trees so its connection to Kyne is felt throughout the city.
 - Solitude now feels like a capital city with [The Great City of Solitude](https://www.nexusmods.com/skyrimspecialedition/mods/22243), [Drengin's Blue Palace Terrace](https://www.nexusmods.com/skyrimspecialedition/mods/35180) and [Solitude Skyway](https://www.nexusmods.com/skyrimspecialedition/mods/8250) fully patched together!
 - Windhelm also feels like a capital, with [Capital Windhelm Expansion](https://www.nexusmods.com/skyrimspecialedition/mods/42990) and [City Entrances Overhaul: Windhelm](https://www.nexusmods.com/skyrimspecialedition/mods/19400)
 - Riften is now a real influencial fishing port thanks to [Riften Docks Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/40021) and gains some verticality thanks to [Another Skyrim: Riften](https://www.nexusmods.com/skyrim/mods/86586).
 - Markarth's wall is now massive thanks to [City Entrances Overhaul: Markarth](https://www.nexusmods.com/skyrimspecialedition/mods/37375)
-- "The Great City" Series overhauls a good number of minor towns and cities; we're talking [Falkreath](https://www.nexusmods.com/skyrimspecialedition/mods/19709), [Rorikstead](https://www.nexusmods.com/skyrimspecialedition/mods/20151), [Mixwater Mill](https://www.nexusmods.com/skyrimspecialedition/mods/36350), [Karthwasten](https://www.nexusmods.com/skyrimspecialedition/mods/33032), [Kynesgrove](https://www.nexusmods.com/skyrimspecialedition/mods/42639), [Old Hroldan](https://www.nexusmods.com/skyrimspecialedition/mods/33189), [Ivarstead](https://www.nexusmods.com/skyrimspecialedition/mods/34505) and [Shor's Stone](https://www.nexusmods.com/skyrimspecialedition/mods/35977).
+- "The Great City" Series overhauls a good number of minor towns and cities; we're talking [Rorikstead](https://www.nexusmods.com/skyrimspecialedition/mods/20151), [Mixwater Mill](https://www.nexusmods.com/skyrimspecialedition/mods/36350), [Karthwasten](https://www.nexusmods.com/skyrimspecialedition/mods/33032), [Kynesgrove](https://www.nexusmods.com/skyrimspecialedition/mods/42639), [Old Hroldan](https://www.nexusmods.com/skyrimspecialedition/mods/33189), [Ivarstead](https://www.nexusmods.com/skyrimspecialedition/mods/34505) and [Shor's Stone](https://www.nexusmods.com/skyrimspecialedition/mods/35977).
 - Dragon Bridge is overhauled by [Rodryk](https://www.nexusmods.com/skyrimspecialedition/mods/42510)
 - [Settlements Expanded](https://www.nexusmods.com/skyrimspecialedition/mods/7777) make sure even miners around small mines have houses.
 - Raven Rock isn't forgotten, we use [Quaint Raven Rock](https://www.nexusmods.com/skyrimspecialedition/mods/20851)